solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     ![Step 7 showing summary of configurations chosen](images/azure-data-studio-migrate-step-7.png "Step 7 showing summary of configurations chosen")

-17. Azure Data Studio will now show that there is 1 **Database migrations in progress**.
+17. Azure Data Studio will now show **Database migrations in progress - 1**.

     ![Azure Data Studio showing there is 1 data migration in progress](images/azure-data-studio-database-migrations-in-progress.png "Azure Data Studio showing there is 1 data migration in progress")